KeenRivals/disk-duplicator/readme.md

 # Disk Duplicator

 Write a disk.img file to multiple targets in parallel.
+Writes to every disk except the one mounted as root.

+**WARNING**: These scripts are super dangerous, and indiscriminately destroy data.
+It's not recommended to run them on a machine with any data you care about.

 # Setup